Don’t Panic: 5 Tips for First-Year Teachers

 New teachers who focus on small goals are more likely to finish their first year feeling successful but not overwhelmed.

 This sounds simple.
 It’s not.
 In fact, it’s a rule all teachers surely break.

 But focusing on good time management and trying to commit to a habit of doing work at work and relaxing at home is a worthy goal.
-Joe Durham, founder of the website Time Management for Teachers, contends that learning to prioritize work results in better outcomes for students — a goal of every first-year teacher.
+Learn to focus on a few primary objectives each day that target both the professional and personal areas of your life.
+This will lead to daily successes and an increase in time spent on self-care.
+Plus, prioritizing your work while taking care of yourself puts you in a better state of mind to really help your students and meet their needs — a goal of every first-year teacher.

 Journal successes and failures

 Dedicating yourself to small goals means that radical changes in curriculum or lesson plans will come over time and through experience, rather than all at once.
 This means it’s good to take notes, either in a teaching journal or on lesson plans themselves.

 Develop a habit of daily reflection noting successes and failures.
 Mike Powell, a veteran teacher dedicated to professional journaling, says this “will allow you to reflect on your professional practices and to witness what is probably going to be enormous personal growth.”
 From a practical standpoint, a journal allows you to note what works and what doesn’t as you develop future curriculum designs.

 Rather than packing student homework with too many questions, consider assigning different questions to each student or to a small group, and narrowing homework assignments to key questions.

 It is important for students to reinforce their skills, but a shift in homework philosophy can lead to prioritizing and streamlining that pays off.
 Incorporating exit questions or other smaller assessments can help identify student issues without significant increases in grading or workload.